Raysharr/responsive-table/README.md

 });
 ```

-You should specify in cells in `thead` tag classes `not-fold` then this columns wont fold, when you reach site break point
+You should specify in cells in `thead` tag classes `not-fold` then this columns wont fold, when you reach site break point.

 ```bash
 <table class="responsive-table">